Year of the Five Emperors: Clodius Albinus

 Clodius Albinus came into contention for the imperial office in 193, when he was asked to become emperor after the death of Commodus, but rejected the proposition.
-However, he did eventually gain the title of Caesar because Severus needed assistance in controlling the empire while he was fighting Niger, so that he could completely focus on the civil war.
-Severus and Albinus were considered enemies at the time, but a treaty was signed between the two, which gave Albinus more power and the title of Caesar.
-Some sources say that this treaty was only honorary and only benefited Severus, who only won because of Albinus' support, while not actually giving away any of his power as emperor.
-Albinus controlled Britain, and this treaty would have given him power over Gaul and Spain.
-Most sources do not mention a formal treaty, but they do say that a more informal agreement existed between the two men, so that Severus could concentrate on Niger.
-Albinus continued in this role as "Caesar" for three more years before a civil war broke out between them, resulting in Severus becoming the sole emperor.
+He eventually gained the title of Caesar as a second to Severus, ruling the empire while Severus was on campaign against Niger.
+Severus and Albinus were considered enemies at the time, but they made a compact or treaty which gave Albinus administrative power and the title of Caesar.
+Albinus controlled Britain, and the agreement gave him Gaul and Spain.
+Some sources say that this agreement was fully under the control of Severus, who retained ultimate imperial power.
+Albinus continued as Caesar for three years before a civil war broke out between the two, resulting in Severus becoming sole emperor after the battle of Lugdunum in 197 in which Albinus was killed.

 Septimius Severus

 Severus was, practically speaking, the emperor after Pertinax was assassinated.
-Some sources tie Severus and Pertinax together and call them allies, which would explain how Severus became so powerful during this chaotic year.
-Twelve days after the March 28 assassination, Severus made himself ruler with the Senate's backing.
-He had Didius Julianus executed and made enemies of the other powerful nobles who had a possibility of becoming emperor, i.e. Niger and Albinus.
-He had originally wanted to take the throne after Commodus' murder, but the haste with which the assassins named Pertinax emperor prevented that from happening.
+Some sources tie Severus and Pertinax together as allies, which would explain how Severus became so powerful during this chaotic year.
+He had originally thought to take the throne after Commodus' murder, but was forestalled when the assassins hastily named Pertinax emperor.
+Twelve days after the 28 March assassination of Pertinax, Severus made himself ruler with the Senate's backing.
+He had Didius Julianus executed and made enemies of the other powerful nobles who aspired to the throne, Niger and Albinus.